-All crab lovers are certainly aware of the age-old debate of which is better, Dungeness crab or King crab; well, Bell Buoy of Seaside decided it was time to put an end to the debate and declare Dungeness crab the winner!
+All crab lovers are certainly aware of the age-old debate of which is better, Dungeness crab or King crab; well, Bell Buoy of Seaside decided it was time to end the debate and declare Dungeness crab the winner!
 While both are delicious, we believe Dungeness crab deserves the esteemed distinction of "best" crab.
 Let us tell you why.

 1. Dungeness Crab Tastes Better Than King Crab

-Dungeness crab has a sweet, succulent taste, and melt-in-your mouth texture.
+Dungeness crab has a sweet, succulent taste and melt-in-your-mouth texture.
 Dungeness crab legs are a true delicacy with a firmer texture than the body meat.
 In comparison, King crab has a more mild flavor, almost to the point of generic.
-In other words, you don't get the "OMG" factor when tasting King crab, whereas with Dungeness crab, sighs of delight can be heard from anyone lucky enough to eat it fresh 'outta the shell!
+In other words, you don't get the "OMG" factor when tasting King crab, whereas, with Dungeness crab, sighs of delight can be heard from anyone lucky enough to eat it fresh 'outta the shell!

 2. Dungeness Crab is More Versatile Than King Crab

 You can buy a whole Dungeness crab, take it home, and crack it yourself.
-You can't purchase whole king crab, only king crab legs are sold in stores.
-Dungeness crab is also a chef's dream as it elevates any salad, dip, or sandwich.
+You can't purchase whole king crab; only king crab legs are sold in stores.
+Dungeness crab is also a chef's dream, as it elevates any salad, dip, or sandwich.

-At Bell Buoy, canned Dungeness Crab is one of our specialities, which highlights the versatility of Dungeness crab (we've never seen canned king crab!)
+At Bell Buoy, canned Dungeness Crab is one of our specialties, which highlights the versatility of Dungeness crab (we've never seen canned king crab!)
 Canned crab can be used the same as fresh crab; for salads, casseroles, dips, or eaten straight from the can!